kamtoeddy/ivo/docs/v0.0.1/definitions/virtuals.md

 A good usecase would be when a dealing with file uploads.
 The example below shows how you could upload a file to a file or cloud storage, get the metadata you'll need to persist as metadata.
 After sanitization, the resolver of properties that depend (`metadata` in our case) on the these virtuals are run with the new values of the virtual properties

+> N.B: if the sanitizer happens to throw an error, the value before sanitization will be used

 ```ts
 import { Schema, type Summary } from 'ivo';